zakijss/zakijss.github.io/_posts/2025-05-13-incident-journal.md

 **Notes:**
 This investigation showed how tools complement each other.
 Multi-source validation helped form a clear risk assessment of the file.
 Learned how to enrich indicators of compromise (IOCs).

 ---

+## Journal Entry 005 – IP Allow List Automation

+**Date:** 2025-05-24
+**Entry:** 005
+**Description:** Created a Python script to sanitize an IP allow list by removing unauthorized entries.
+Aligns with *Preparation* and *Containment*.
+**Tool(s) used:** Python, VS Code

+**Tool Usage Summary:**

+* Python: read and parsed a text-based allow list
+* Script compared entries against a defined `remove_list`
+* Cleaned list was written back to file, ensuring unauthorized IPs were removed

+**Notes:**
+This automation replaced what would typically be a manual and error-prone task.
+It improved consistency and reduced risk in maintaining network access controls.
+A useful foundation for future scheduled jobs or integration into SOAR tooling.

+---